d-sargent/armidale/README.md

 The digital typeface uses variable type technology to embed a ‘time’ axis, allowing users to slide across time—from crisp and newly imported to worn and forgotten letterforms.

+The early history of this project and initial proof of concept design was presented at the ATypI Brisbane 2024 conference: [presentation recording](https://youtu.be/CuvvMv7f3SM?si=Oj_JfN9PTqk59siu).

 ![Sample Image](documentation/ArmidaleGitHubImages-1.jpg)
 ![Sample Image](documentation/ArmidaleGitHubImages-2.jpg)